Yayaka/Yayaka/specification/actions.md

 *body* is an empty object.

-## extend-notifications-subscription
+## extend-notification-subscription

-An action to extend a notifications subscription.
+An action to extend a notification subscription.

 - Destination MUST be a notification service.
 - Payload has following properties.